ygryadit/Towards3DVRSketch/3DSketchRetrieval/README.md

-## Training/evaluating the network
+# Training/evaluating the network
 ---
-Prerequisites
+## Prerequisites

+- tensorboardX

-Dataset
+## Dataset

+## Training

+Change the root_dir in config.py to your data path.